derand/heroku_gdrive_cdn/README.md

         $ git commit -m "Initial commit"
         $ git push heroku master

-  2. Auth you Google Drive account on <your live Heroku URL>/auth
+  2. Auth you Google Drive account on `<your live Heroku URL>/auth`

 ## Check your app

-You can upload file to <your live Heroku URL>/upload, in responce server return live file URL.
+You can upload file to `<your live Heroku URL>/upload`, in responce server return live file URL.